haapjari/repository-search-api/README.md

 # Glass

-This is Glass, a REST API written in Go, which aims to offers functionality to research GitHub -repositories.
-This is intended to be a research tool, which is part of my Master's Thesis.
+This is **Glass**, a research tool which aims to offer functionality to measure quality of open-source repositories and libraries and return a single value called "Quality Measure" to represent state of repositories.
+Tool is used to create a data collection for my Master's thesis.
+Plugins represent the functionality, of what kind of repositories can be analyzed.

+## Plugins

+- *WIP*: Go

 ---